Dr. Dale B. Sims, Ph.D., Fulbright Scholar, Dean

 These reports provide information about academic quality and student achievement for the College of Business and the Graduate School of Business.

 Dallas Baptist University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award associate, bachelor's, master's, and doctoral degrees.
-Dallas Baptist University has been reaccredited through 2018.
+Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Dallas Baptist University.

 Baptist University, through its College of Business, is